SirToffski/mesa-git-arch/README.md

 Using `-O3` is not usually recommended, it is done for testing purposes only.
 Instead, `-O2` is more suitable for daily use.

 Remaining packages use standard `/usr/share/devtools/makepkg-x86_64.conf`.

+For more info in safe CFLAGS, Gentoo wiki is a good source: https://wiki.gentoo.org/wiki/Safe_CFLAGS#Manual